TiWa007/REST-APIs-for-game-match/README.md

 The service layer handles the business logic of the system.
 It is responsible for:
-- Managing relationships between entities, e.g. cascade logic for create/update/delete.
+- Managing relationships between entities, i.e. logic for create/update/delete.
 - Searching for desired user and interest

 ##### Datamodel